-The Immigration Journalism Fellowship equips journalists with funds to produce immigration and integration reporting of the highest quality, over a period of four to six months.
+The Immigration Journalism Fellowship equipped journalists with funds to produce immigration and integration reporting of the highest quality, over a period of four to six months.

 The Immigration Journalism Fellowship

-The Fellowship aims to provide journalists of all nationalities and working in all forms of media (web, print, documentary, photography, etc.) with the financial means to produce independent, responsible and challenging work on migration and integration.
+The Immigration Journalism Fellowship aimed to provide journalists of all nationalities and working in all forms of media (web, print, documentary, photography, etc.) with the financial means to produce independent, responsible, and challenging work on migration and integration.

-The Immigration Journalism Fellowship is open to experienced journalists of any nationality and with an interest in questions of immigration and integration.
-The French-American Foundation and its international jury are looking for journalists with a minimum of three years of professional journalism experience, with outstanding achievements in the field and the ability to work in English or French (the final work must be published in either language).
+The fellowship was available to experienced journalists of any nationality and with an interest in questions of immigration and integration.
+The French-American Foundation and its international jury looked for journalists with a minimum of three years of professional journalism experience, with outstanding achievements in the field and the ability to work in English or French (the final work must be published in either language).

-When applying, candidates must have already secured a commitment from a European or U.S. media outlet to publish the work produced.
-Journalists can apply individually, but teams of up to three journalists can also apply for a single fellowship and share the funds toward completing their project.
+When applying, candidates must have already secured a commitment from a European or US media outlet to publish the produced work.
+Journalists applied individually, but teams of up to three journalists were also eligible for a single fellowship to share the funds toward completing their project.
 Freelance journalists are welcome to apply.

-For more information about this initiative, contact Nathalie Bastin at [email protected]
+For more information about this initiative, please contact Nathalie Bastin at [email protected]